javiless/disaster-response/README.md

 2. Run the following commands in the project's root directory to set up your database and model.

-    2.1 To run ETL pipeline that cleans data and stores in database
+    2.1 Run ETL pipeline that cleans data and stores in database:

         >python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/INSERT_YOUR_NAME_DB.db

-    2.2 To run ML pipeline that trains classifier and saves
+    2.2 Run ML pipeline that trains classifier and saves it:

         >python models/train_classifier.py data/INSERT_YOUR_NAME_DB.db models/INSERT_YOUR_CLASSIFIER_NAME.pkl

-3. Run the following command in the "app" directory to run your web app.
+3. Run the following command in the "app" directory to run your web app:

-    `python run.py`
+       >python run.py

 3. Go to web URL shown in the terminal after "Running on ...", and enter a message to see how it is classified for each of the disaster response categories.